marcosvgmartins/rocketseat-discovery/README.md

 ## dev.finance$

-This is the front-end of an app for controlling expenses.
+This is an app for controlling expenses.
+Users can add or remove transactions, and the table and balance will update automatically.

+Currently, all data is stored at the browser's local storage.
+This

+You can see the result [here](https://marcosvgmartins.github.io/rocketseat-discovery/).

+## Future Work

+1. Integrate with a back-end
+1. Persist transactions in a more durable fashion
+1. Implement filters for the transactions (by date, type etc.)
+1. Implement authentication